-November 2013: I traveled to Mali for a week in 2013 during uncertain times to trek in Dogon country, a unique animistic tribe located in an arid rocky escarpment near Bandiagara close to the Burkina Fasa border.
-At the time of my visit Mali was embroiled in fighting with Islamic insurgents in the north and foreigners were prime targets for kidnapping or worse and Dogon country was right on the border of the region where fighting was occurring.
-I went to Mali by myself and traveled to Dogon country independently and had an amazing adventure.
+November 2013: In 2013, I traveled to Mali for a week to trek through Dogon country, a remote region inhabited by a unique animistic tribe located in an arid rocky escarpment near Bandiagara, close to the Burkina Faso border.
+At the time, Mali was embroiled in conflict with Islamic insurgents in the north, and foreigners were prime targets for kidnapping or worse.
+Dogon country, situated on the border of the conflict zone, was not immune to these risks.
+Despite the dangerous political climate, I chose to travel solo, making my way independently into Dogon country.
+The experience turned out to be nothing short of incredible.

 About Mali